sporeprotocol/spore-docs/docs/glossary/terms.md

 ## Immortal

-Extension making a spore or a cluster permanently indestructible on-chain, impossible to be destroyed or remove from the chain, even by their owners.
+An extension that makes the spore or cluster permanently on-chain, ensuring it cannot be destroyed/melted or removed, not even by its owner.

 ## Immutability